min2ha/ukwa-site/content/target/70699/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: MACRON’S LIFELINE French President Emmanuel Macron changes his tune and urges EU leaders to make a Brexit deal with Britain

 According to reports in the Times, President Macron had changed his tune and was pushing other EU leaders to agree to a close relationship with Britain after Brexit.